beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $blueroom>>
 ```

 We start by setting the `name`, this is the overall name of the object that the user can perform actions on.
-It's used by the system and will be the name that will be added to in inventories.
-In this case, the object is a room/passage, so it should not be added to inventories, unless you're doing something really experimental.
+It's used by the system and is the name that will be added to in inventories.
+In this case, the object is a room/passage, so it shouldn't be added to inventories, unless you're doing something really experimental.

 Next is `keywords` which defines every word that user might refer to your object as.
-The system will search through the user's command for one of these phrases to determine if they want to do something to this object.
+The system will search through the player's command for one of these phrases to determine if they want to do something to this object.
 It will not look at the `name` .
-If you want the user to be able to enter `Go north` or `Go up` etc to go to your room/passage include north/up in your keywords.
+If you want the player to be able to use `Go north` or `Go up` for navigating passages, include north/up in your keywords.

 `possibleActions` is where you define the actions the user can take on the actionable object.
 In this case, the object is a room/passage and has the `go` action defined.